jonnonz1/nz-statute-book/acts/public/2011/financial-markets-authority-act-2011.md

   (b) take over specified proceedings that have been commenced by a person (person A) against a person who is or has been a financial markets participant for the purpose of continuing the proceedings.
 (2) In this subpart, specified proceedings means any of the following kinds of proceedings:
   (a) proceedings under, or in respect of, any financial markets legislation (other than criminal proceedings):
-  (b) proceedings seeking damages or other relief for fraud, negligence, default, breach of duty, or other misconduct, committed in connection with a matter to which the inquiry or investigation referred to in subsection (1) related.
+  (b) proceedings seeking damages or other relief for a contravention, an involvement in a contravention, fraud, negligence, breach of duty, or other misconduct, committed in connection with a matter to which the inquiry or investigation referred to in subsection (1) related.
 (3) In exercising a power under this section, the FMA must act in the public interest, but (subject to that duty) may take into account the interests of—
   (a) person A; and
   (b) the shareholders, members, and creditors of person A; and